Kitura/Swift-SMTP/README.md

 )

 smtp.send(mail)

+// Each type of attachment has various optional parameters for further customization
 ```
-Each type of attachment has various optional parameters for further customization.

 ### Send multiple mails